-Other attractions you might want to add to any BGKY getaway include Riverview at Hobson Grove, a Victorian mansion and historic house museum.
+Other attractions you might want to add to any BGKY getaway include Riverview at Hobson Grove, a Victorian mansion and a historic house museum.
 Experience art at the Downing Museum, featuring the artwork of Horse Cave, Ky. native Joe Downing.
 The museum is on the grounds of the Baker Arboretum, which you can also explore.
 Bowling Green is also known for disc golf, and you can play at any of our eight courses while you visit.
-You can find more things to do in Bowling Green here.
+For more activity ideas, browse Things to do in Bowling Green.

-For a list of marinas, please click here.
+Browse a list of area marinas before you go.
 While out on the water, follow safety guidelines and be sure to make pit stops at the rock quarry, the sands, or one of many bay areas to swim, tube, wake-surf, among other fun activities.

 The activities and attractions are spaced out all throughout the area, so a little planning is required to make sure that you can accomplish all that you would like to within a day or two.
 Visit Kentucky Lake's what to do page or go to www.landbetweenthelakes.us for more information on the attractions, including hours of operation, admission fees and safety guidelines.Land Between the Lakes Nature Center

 Some other exciting attractions to consider during your stay include a unique souvenir stop at the Hitching Post & Old Country Store in Aurora.
-Play a round of golf at one of our quality courses, Kentucky Dam Village golf course or the Calvert City Country Club golf course.
-But if you're more a putt putt kind of person, Kentucky Lake has a great little course called Maggie’s Jungle Golf.
-If you’re looking for a little more thrill during your stay, try the zip line course and go carts at Kentucky Shores Family Fun Center and water slides at Venture River Water Park, opening June 29, in Eddyville.
+Play a round of golf at one of our quality courses, the Kentucky Dam Village golf course or the Calvert City Country Club golf course.
+But if you're more a putt-putt kind of person, Kentucky Lake has a great little course called Maggie’s Jungle Golf.
+If you’re looking for a little more thrill during your stay, try the zip line course and go-karts at Kentucky Shores Family Fun Center and water slides at Venture River Water Park, opening June 29, in Eddyville.

 Finish the night off with a local favorite, the Calvert Movie Drive-In.
 If you’re looking for a more adult evening, Kentucky Lake has a couple of great watering holes.

 Need a place to stay?
 Check out these options in Bowling Green and at Kentucky Lake.
-Click here to request a BGKY Visitor's Guide, then sign-up for our monthly newsletter, so you can stay in the know on all things BGKY.
+Request a BGKY Visitor's Guide, then sign-up for our monthly newsletter, so you can stay in the know on all things BGKY.